swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 ### `@safe` attribute

-Like the `@unsafe` attribute, the `@safe` attribute ise used on declarations whose signatures involve unsafe types.
+Like the `@unsafe` attribute, the `@safe` attribute is used on declarations whose signatures involve unsafe types.
 However, the `@safe` attribute means that the declaration is consider safe to use even though its signature includes unsafe types.
 For example, marking `UnsafeBufferPointer` as `@unsafe` means that all operations involving an unsafe buffer pointer are implicitly considered `@unsafe`.
 The `@safe` attribute can be used to say that those particular operations are actually safe.
 For example, any operation involving buffer indices or count are safe, because they don't touch the memory itself.
 This can be indicated by marking these APIs `@safe`:

 ```swift
 extension UnsafeBufferPointer {